Xcopyco/orc/doc/config.md

 ; announcements you have made.
 If you are farming, set this value once for every ; trusted renter public extended key from which you will accept claims or once ; with a value of *
-AllowDirectStorageClaims[] = none
+AllowDirectStorageClaims[] = *

 ; Set the base directory (parent) for where the directory.db folder will be ; placed.
 The directory.db holds key-value pairs for the distributed hash ; table, which serve various purposes such as reputation data on other peers.
-DirectoryStorageBaseDir = /home/bookchin/.config/storjd
+DirectoryStorageBaseDir = /home/bookchin/.config/orc

 ; Paths to this node's SSL key and certificat.
 If you don't have one, you can ; generate one with the following:
 ;
-;   storjutil generate-cert | csplit - 28
+;   orctool generate-cert | csplit - 28
 ;   mv xx00 service_key.pem
 ;   mv xx01 certificate.pem
 ;
-TransportServiceKeyPath = /home/bookchin/.config/storjd/service_key.pem
+TransportServiceKeyPath = /home/bookchin/.config/orc/service_key.pem
-TransportCertificatePath = /home/bookchin/.config/storjd/certificate.pem
+TransportCertificatePath = /home/bookchin/.config/orc/certificate.pem

-; Set the public hostname or IP address at which your node will reachable to ; others.
-If NatTraversalEnabled = 1, you may leave this as 127.0.0.1, but it ; it reccommended to configure port forwarding on your router and use a ; dynamic DNS service or set your static IP address.
-PublicHostname = 127.0.0.1

 ; Set the public port number at which your node will be reachable to others.
 ; This should be the port you forwarded.
-PublicPort = 4000
+PublicPort = 443

-; If set to 1, we will try to use UPnP and/or NAT-PMP to configure port ; forwarding for you.
-It is safe to leave set this to 1 even if you are ; already forwarded, since it will check if you are public before proceeding.
-; If you have a dynamic IP address, it's good to enable this as we will also ; periodically check you public IP and update your PublicHostname.
-NatTraversalEnabled = 0

 ; Set the local port to bind the node service.
-ListenPort = 4000
+ListenPort = 4443

 ; Enables bandwidth metering and hibernation mode.
 When the property ; BandwidthAccountingEnabled is 1, we will enter low-bandwidth mode if the we